stashed/docs/docs/guides/latest/workloads/overview.md

 2. Then, she creates a `Repository` crd which represents the original repository in the backend.

-3. Then, she creates a `BackupConfiguration` crd which specifies the targeted workload and desired directories to backup.
+3. Then, she creates a `BackupConfiguration` crd which specifies the targeted workload and desired file paths to backup.
 It also specifies the `Repository` object that holds the backend information where the backed up data will be stored.

 4. Stash operator watches for `BackupConfiguration` objects.